Beyond Augmented-Action Surrogates for Multi-Expert Learning-to-Defer: The Augmented-Action Mismatch

 The mechanism is simple: in the shared softmax, the two log-loss terms reward only the true class $y$ and the winning expert $j^\star$.
 Every other action receives only the repulsive softmax redistribution $2q_i$, which pushes its logit down.
 For classes $k\neq y$ this repulsion is desirable.
 For correct experts $k\in\Jset\setminus\{j^\star\}$ it is not: these experts are being punished despite being right, purely because a rival expert had a higher logit.

 \paragraph{Self-reinforcing lock-in and a moving target.} Starvation compounds across iterations.
-If $j_1$ starts with a marginally higher logit than $j_2$ on a shared region, $j_1$ wins the $\argmax$ and is pulled up ($2q_{K+j_1}-1<0$) while $j_2$ is pushed down ($2q_{K+j_2}>0$).
-The gap widens, making $j_1$'s dominance more certain at the next step --- a positive feedback loop that converts initialization noise into deterministic suppression.
+If $j_1$ starts with a marginally higher logit than $j_2$ on a shared region, $j_1$ wins the $\argmax$ and receives gradient $2q_{K+j_1}-1$, while $j_2$ is pushed down ($2q_{K+j_2}>0$).
+In the non-saturated regime $q_{K+j_1}<1/2$, the winner is pulled up and the gap widens; even after saturation, the non-winning correct expert continues to receive the repulsive positive gradient.
+This positive feedback converts initialization noise into deterministic suppression.
 This also corrupts the statistical target on axis~(i).
 PiCCE does not estimate $(\eta,\alpha)$ but $(\eta,\gamma(a,\cdot))$, where $\gamma_j(a,x)=\Pr(j=j^\star \text{ and } j\in\Jset\mid X\!=\!x)$ depends on the current scores through the winner map (Appendix~\ref{app:picce-moving-target}).
 As starvation suppresses experts, $\gamma_j$ shifts mass toward surviving winners, further entrenching their dominance.
 The target is therefore \emph{moving} rather than fixed by the data distribution.